 Begin the development of a year-long plan for teaching AP U. S. History based on an understanding of the aspects of the AP U. S. History course framework need to be built into a course plan.

-Understanding the Structure of the Curriculum Framework
+Understanding the Curriculum Framework

 Understanding the themes and learning objectives and how they are spiraled through the key concepts over multiple periods to help students make connections across time.

 The AP History Practices and Skills consist of analyzing historical evidence, contextualization, comparison, causation, continuity and change over time, and argument development.